 – EFT (Emotional Freedom Technique), which is a system based on acupressure (tapping different points on your body in order to neutralize the emotional charge)

-– PEAT & Spiritual Technology – saving the best for last, this is a system for emotional clearing on a very deep level, created by Zivorad Mihajlovic Slavinski.
-Although you’ve probably never heard of it, it is in my opinion probably the most effective system for dealing with any sort of emotional baggage that you could encounter in your life (his primary system PEAT is like a very advanced form of EFT).
+– PEAT & Spiritual Technology – a system for emotional clearing on a very deep level, created by Zivorad Mihajlovic Slavinski.
+Although you’ve probably never heard of it, it is an amazing system for dealing with any sort of emotional baggage that you could encounter in your life (his primary system PEAT is like a very advanced form of EFT).

 The journey may seem long, but the final destination is always the present, a complete abolition of time, the space of now – a space that is on the deepest level the core of your very being.